edgexfoundry/edgex-docs/docs_src/microservices/general/index.md

 !!! edgey "Edgex 2.2/2.3"
     New for Edgex 2.2 and expanded in Edgex 2.3

 Limited service metrics have been added for the EdgeX 2.2 and 2.3 releases.
 Currently, only **Core Data**, **Application Services** and **Device Services** are  collecting a limit set of service metrics.
-Additional service metrics will be added all services in future releases.
+Additional service metrics will be added to all services in future releases.
 See `Writable.Telemetry` at [Common Configuration](../configuration/CommonConfiguration/#configuration-properties) for details on configuring the reporting of service metrics.

 See [Custom Application Service Metrics](../application/AdvancedTopics/#custom-application-service-metrics) for more detail on Application Services capability to collect their own custom service metrics via use of the App SDK API.